Strum355/mcshader-lsp/CONTRIBUTING.md

 `cd vscode-mc-shader/server && npm i && cd ../client && npm i`

-If you dont have glslangValidator installed, run the following in the root directory of the repo and follow the instructions:
-`python3 setup.py`

 Follow [this](https://code.visualstudio.com/docs/extensions/overview) link to learn your way around making extensions as well as [here](https://code.visualstudio.com/docs/extensions/example-language-server) to learn a bit about the Language Server Protocol.

 To test out your changes, choose `Launch Client` in the debug menu or press `F5`.